yuhan-wang/whalewatch/README.md

 4. Add 1 to **whale_score** if the size is more than 10 times the order imbalance (difference in the sizes of open bids and asks)

 ## To-Do's
+1. Paralellize order book updates processing, right now the processing can be as slow as 2000/s for Binance, which creates a huge delay.
-1. The codes can be further cleaned and modualarized:
+2. The codes can be further cleaned and modualarized:
 * Instead of modifying the scripts to change the hosts and SQL server username and password, use system arguments to supply them.
 * The computation for the metric **whale_score** is hard-coded.
 It should allow users to apply different models to compute the metric.
 For example, a different prior distribution.

-2. Support more exchanges:
+3. Support more exchanges:
 * Either use third-party packages such as [cryptofeed](https://github.com/bmoscon/cryptofeed)
 * Or write more producer scripts

-3. Decouple the mointor system and raw data storage to improve performance
+4. Decouple the mointor system and raw data storage to improve performance
 * Instead of using the PostgreSQL server sink, use Kafka as a sink and then the front-end works as a consumer
 * The raw order data can still be sent to the databse server